-- All participants have a limited understanding of the NFHS playing rules

-- Participants have limited ability to dribble, pass and shoot

-- Only athletes can score

-- The goalie must be an athlete

-- Score is kept

-- Sportsmanship is a top priority

-- Coaches will ensure that all participants on the team will have "meaningful involvement" in each game as outlined by the Special Olympics document entitled "Principle of Meaningful Involvement."

-- Season may culminate in a jamboree type activity

-- All of the athletes have disabilities which require them to be in school until they reach the age of 21

-- No standings kept

-- Coaches meet prior to the game to share specific athlete needs

-- NFHS playing rules are highly modified for success.
-Modifications include but not limited to:

-- Wheelchairs / walkers are allowed on the field

-- One-on-one para or aids are allowed onto the field to assist an athlete (count as one player)

-- Coaches allowed to coach from the field

-- Running time

-- Modification of field and or goal

-- Teams do not switch goals at halftime

-- No offside called
+Soccer - Player Development Soccer - Recreational All participants have a basic understanding of the NFHS playing rules All participants have the ability to dribble, pass and shoot Only athletes can score The goalie must be an athlete Score is kept Standings will be kept Sportsmanship is a top priority Coaches will ensure that all participants on the team will have "meaningful involvement" in each game as outlined by the Special Olympics document entitles "Principle of Meaningful Involvement."
+Season culminates in a championship tournament following NHIAA Tournament By-Laws NFHS Rules govern play All other rules contained in the NHIAA Policy and Procedure Manual apply All participants have a limited understanding of the NFHS playing rules Participants have limited ability to dribble, pass and shoot Only athletes can score Score is kept Sportsmanship is a top priority Coaches will ensure that all participants on the team will have "meaningful involvement" in each game as outlined by the Special Olympics document entitles "Principle of Meaningful Involvement."
+Season may culminate in a jamboree type activity All of the athletes have disabilities who, based on his/her IEP is expected to be in school in accordance to state law (RSA 186-C:2) Standings are not kept Coaches meet prior to the game to share specific athlete needs NFHS Rules are highly modified for success.
+Modifications include but not limited to: Wheelchairs/walkers allowed on field One-on-one para or aids are allowed onto the field to assist an athlete (count as one player) Coaches allowed to coach from the field Running time Modifications of field and or goal Teams do not switch goals at halftime No offsides called